Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations: Introduction

 On cloud infrastructure, this waste has direct economic consequences: every millicore reserved but idle represents money spent on computation that never occurs.
 The problem is compounded by the cloud provider vCPU quotas and Kubernetes per-namespace \texttt{ResourceQuota} limits that cannot be increased on demand.
 Meanwhile, engineering CFD workflows routinely require tens to hundreds of independent simulations for parameter sweeps, design-space exploration, and uncertainty quantification.
 For such workloads, \emph{cluster throughput} (simulations completed per hour per dollar) matters far more than the wall-clock time of any single case.
 The question is not how to make one simulation faster, but how to complete more simulations within a fixed cloud budget.

-Xie~\cite{xie2026rankaware} addressed this imbalance for a single simulation by mapping subdomain cell counts to per-pod CPU requests, achieving a 20\% wall-clock reduction under requests-only (Burstable) QoS, which avoids the severe CFS throttling that hard CPU limits cause at MPI barriers.
+Xie~\cite{xie2026rankaware} addressed this imbalance for a single simulation by mapping subdomain cell counts to per-pod CPU requests, achieving a 20\% wall-clock reduction under requests-only quality of service (the Burstable QoS class), which avoids the severe CFS throttling that hard CPU limits cause at MPI barriers.

 The proportional allocation framework frees a substantial fraction of the cluster's CPU budget: sparse-domain ranks that previously reserved \SI{1000}{\milli\cpu} each may now request as little as \SI{67}{\milli\cpu}.
 This paper asks the natural follow-up question: \emph{can the freed capacity be reclaimed by co-scheduling a second simulation's ranks on the same physical cores, thereby increasing cluster throughput without additional hardware?}